-- ✓ Use black ink when preparing the return. - ✓ To indicate a loss (negative income), use brackets around the dollar amount. - ✓ Attach a copy of the federal return behind the state return - ✓ Additional schedules and attachments should be stapled to the return. - ✓ If you issued 100 or more K-1s, you need to file electronically.
+- ✓ Use black ink when preparing the return. - ✓ To indicate a loss (negative income), use brackets around the dollar amount. - ✓ Attach a copy of the federal return behind the state return including returns filed electronically.
+Additional schedules and attachments should be stapled to the return. - ✓ If you issued 100 or more K-1s, you need to file electronically.